 - Inhalation of cornstarch from an airbag deployment

-Of course, even these conditions can turn out to be more serious.
+Of course, even these conditions can turn out to be more serious a week after a car accident.
 Consider the case of a man who suffered a chest wall burn from an airbag deployment, only to discover the pain was actually due to a more serious underlying sternum fracture.

 In severe cases, your chest pain could mean: